What Is Synesthesia Disorder And How To Cope With It

 Do I Need Therapy For Synesthesia?

-There's no reason to go to therapy for synesthesia simply because it's called a disorder.
+You don't need to go to therapy for synesthesia.
 You may be perfectly happy, well-adjusted, and pleased with your synesthetic capabilities.
 There's nothing wrong with that at all.

 However, if you are having problems due to your synesthesia or others' attitudes towards it, you might benefit from talking to a therapist.
 A counselor can help you find the good in yourself.
 They can teach you relaxation techniques and help you build your self-esteem.
 They can offer emotional support until you connect with others in the synesthetic community.